CiscoDevNet/netprog_basics/programming_fundamentals/rest_part_1/README.md

 ## Download Slides

-You can download the slides for this lesson <a href='https://developer.cisco.com/fileMedia/download/c5942bff-3499-3e11-829a-fa90ebeb5fd1' target='_blank'>here</a>.
+You can download the slides for this lesson [here](https://developer.cisco.com/fileMedia/download/c5942bff-3499-3e11-829a-fa90ebeb5fd1).

+> *Suggestion: Right click, "Open in new tab"*